bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 ***
 _Good practice recommendations:_

-Some of the parameters that are identical across the members of a `grouped scan collection` MAY repeat in every JSON file belonging to that group.
+Parameters that are unchanged across the constituents of a `grouped scan collection` MAY repeat in every JSON file belonging to that group.
-To avoid such redundancy, all the constant metadata fields MAY be included only in the JSON file of the first member of a `grouped scan collection`, where constituent images are sorted in ascending alphabetical order.
+To avoid such redundancy, all the fixed metadata fields MAY be included only in the JSON file of the first member of a `grouped scan collection`, where constituent images are sorted in ascending alphabetical order.
 If this convention is followed, then the remaining JSON files MAY only contain parameters that are